Blacktown International Sportspark: Western Sydney Wanderers

 When the Wanderers started in 2012 the club used the Athletics Centre grandstand as temporary offices and the grassed middle of the field as their training pitch, with some pre-season games played on it.
 The youth team would also use the Spartans stadium for Youth League & NPL fixtures.

 In 2014, Western Sydney Wanderers began the process of building a centre of excellence, consisting of a training base, offices and their youth academy at Blacktown International Sportspark.
 As part of the multimillion-dollar elite training base and academy, purpose-built grass playing fields, administration facilities, medical rooms and offices on the southern side of the precinct were built.
 The $15 million club funded project ran into a land rights issue that delayed the completion until 2019.
-The main pitch has a 500 capacity grandstand and the playing surface replicates the one at the Western Sydney Stadium.
+The main pitch has a 500 capacity grandstand and the playing surface replicates the one at the Western Sydney Stadium and is known as the Wanderers Football Park.

 In addition to being the training facility for the club it also hosts senior team pre-season matches, the W-League team, the youth side in the National Premier League system and junior league matches.
 The Wanderers first W-League match was a 2-1 win vs the Newcastle Jets on Saturday 2 January 2021, with Rosea Galea scoring both goals for the home side.
 The youth team defeated the Northern Tigers by 3-1 on Sunday 21 March 2021 at the ground.
-It has also been regularly used for the Wanderers NPL NSW team, and in May 2022 it hosted a competitive game for the A-League Men's team for the first time, with the Wanderers losing an 2022 Australia Cup play-off qualifier match against the Brisbane Roar.
+It has also been regularly used for the Wanderers NPL NSW team, and in May 2022 it hosted a competitive game for the A-League Men's team for the first time, with the Wanderers losing a 2022 Australia Cup play-off qualifier match against the Brisbane Roar.